tomasf18/Secure-Repository/delivery2/README.md

 - All the security of a session comes from its creation moment.
 - The client generates a random ECC public key, this one is to obtain the **session shared key**.
 We refer to the ECC public keys generated on both sides as **session public keys**.
 - And, having already shared its credentials with the repository, signs the session info (with the generated session public key included) he wants to send to the server (namely the organization and username).
-- Then, as this still is an anonymous communication, the same process described above is used to generate an ephemeral shared secret, just for this command (this is, just to take the session - signed - information form the client to the server).
+- Then, as this still is an anonymous communication, the same process described above is used to generate an ephemeral shared secret, just for this command (this is, just to take the session - signed - information from the client to the server).
 Here, we refer to the ECC public keys generated on both sides as **ephemeral**.
 - Once the **ephemeral** secret is agreed, the client sends the signed session info to the server, securely encrypted.
-- The server decrypts the message.
+- The server then decrypts the message.
 - With the session info decrypted, on `create_session()` function, the server verifies the signature using the public key of the client on that organization.
 - After that, he generates its own **session public key**.
 - Then, the server generates the **session shared key/secret** using the **session public key** of the client.